Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 - Disabled button states keep submission buttons inactive until all requirements are met, preventing invalid submissions

-When errors do occur, smart recovery patterns help users quickly get back on track.
+When errors do occur, recovery patterns help users get back on track without penalty.

 Help users recover quickly with these patterns:

-- Clear error messages explain what went wrong and how to fix it (say "Email address must include an @ symbol" instead of "Invalid input")
+- Clear error messages explain what went wrong and how to fix it ("Email address must include an @ symbol" is more useful than "Invalid input")

-- Undo functionality lets users reverse actions without penalty, especially for destructive operations or complex data entry
+- Undo functionality lets users reverse actions without consequence, especially for destructive operations or complex data entry

 - Auto-save features protect work from browser crashes, accidental navigation, or session timeouts